linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 07/12/2022 will appear here ...

 ### 19.07.2022 (announcement LinkLab)
+ - A new version of Linklab has been released.
+ - Version 18.0.0 is now available.

+### 19.07.2022 (announcement LinkLab)
 - We are working on an update for LinkLab.
 - Version 18.0.0 is coming soon.